0shaurya/mathular-theme/pages/algebra/functions_and_graphing.md

 An important note about functions: when inputting a number into a function, the function should always return either 1 or 0 numbers.
 In other words, inputting a number into a function can never give 2 (or more) results.
 For example, the following graph is not a function:

 because at \\(x=??????\\), there are two y values.
-You can use something called the vertical line test to test if a function on a graph is actually a function.
+You can use something called the <b>vertical line test</b> to test if a function on a graph is actually a function.
 If you can make at least 1 vertical line on the graph that crosses the function at least twice, that is automatically not a function.
 Look at the following for an example of the vertical line test:

 Feel free to play with functions as you want here: